Said-ichigo/Basic_Aiogram/README.md

 # Basic_Aiogram
-BAsic Aiogram with folders and fails
+Basic Aiogram with folders and fails